COVID-19 Vaccination Information for Kids and Teens

 I have younger children.
 What is the status of vaccine research in children and adolescents?

-A: To date, Pfizer and Moderna have enrolled children as young as 6 months in clinical trial studies.
+To date, Pfizer and Moderna have enrolled children as young as 6 months in clinical trial studies.
 Janssen and Astra Zeneca also have plans to study their vaccines in younger age groups

-Teens who recently received other vaccinations should wait two weeks before seeking the COVID-19 vaccine.
+Children or teens who recently received other vaccinations should wait two weeks before seeking the COVID-19 vaccine.

 Will this affect my child’s fertility?